JackAubrey/functional-programming/README.md

     // we place here the code just as example, but you can put whenever you want in accordion with java rules
     // We are using on the fly a lambda onTheFly( () -> System.out.println("Hello On The fly") );

+### Lambda are Smart
+- Smart anonymous functions they use type inference
+- Dynamic type language.
+Invoke dynamic functionality.
+Starting from Java 7, the compiled code is able to invoke "dynamically" some pieces of code.
+Allows dynamic language to bind symbols at runtime
+- Also, reducing the length of the code, lambdas also help optimize the memory.

+### Lambda Benefits
+- Pass Behavior as parameter.
+We can pass behavior as parameters just like we pass data as parameters.
+- Lambda enables declarative programming.
+The programmer says what to do rather than how to do.
+In this way a lot of things can be hidden.
+- Using expressions instead of statement, and thanks the JVM capabilities, the code written using declarative style is thread safe and can actually work fine in multi-threaded environments.

+**Note** Functional Programing is a **subset** of Declarative Programming

+### Lambda have
+- List of Parameters
+- An arrow "->" which separates the list of parameters from the body of the lambda function
+- The body of the lambda

+**Remember** on the contrary a function have
+- Access Modifier (public, private, etc...)
+- Return Type
+- Name of Function
+- Parameters List and Parameters Type
+- Method Body
+- Return Statement (if something returns)